amather1/amather1.github.io/README.md

 |  | `Standard Deviation` | 0.17 | 0.20 | 0.17 | 0.18 |
 | **Tempo** | `Mean` | 123 | 126 | 122 | 115 |
 |  | `Standard Deviation` | 23.5 | 24.9 | 28.0 | 23.6 |

+Upon first glance, it seems as though the band has created fairly consistent content with each of their four albums.
+If anything, they may have exhibited a kind of curve in regards to some aspects, such as *loudness* and *valence*, in which they had deviated from their original style but have since tried to return to it.

+#### **Is there a pattern to the structure of Twenty One Pilots' albums?**
+Through a comparative analysis of the four albums, I plan to study the potential method by which the band pieces together their albums.
+Since Twenty One Pilots has been known to make concept albums with distinct storylines, I am interested to know if they tend to use a similar pattern of song styles/vibes between their albums in order to emulate the arc of a storyline.

 ![valence   track](https://user-images.githubusercontent.com/60647028/74744604-d4484480-5262-11ea-8ba8-422e12a79706.png)